New Media

 Select at least two additional 3-4 unit courses that significantly deal with new media, approved by the BCNM graduate adviser.
 All NWMEDIA courses automatically count towards the elective requirement.

 It is possible to provide evidence of equivalent level of experience/skill in an area and request a waiver of a core course by writing a petition to the DE academic program committee, endorsed by your program adviser, describing how the requirement has been met with a previous course (include a copy of your transcript to confirm completion) or provide evidence of equivalent experience.
-Questions about the core requirements may be addressed to the BCNM graduate adviser, Alex Saum-Pascual, at saum-pascual@berkeley.edu.
+Questions about the core requirements may be addressed to the BCNM graduate adviser, Jacob Gaboury, at gaboury@berkeley.edu.

 Qualifying Examination